Carbamazepine use while Breastfeeding

 Two infants were breastfed during maternal therapy with carbamazepine 600 and 1200 mg daily and levetiracetam.
 The infants appeared to remain healthy throughout the 6- to 8-week study period.

 In a long-term study on infants exposed to anticonvulsants during breastfeeding, no difference in average intelligence quotient at 3 years of age was found between infants who were breastfed (n = 26) a median of 6 months and those not breastfed (n = 32) when their mothers were taking carbamazepine.
-At 6 years of age, extensive psychological and intelligence testing found that the breastfed infants had slightly higher IQs and enhanced verbal abilities than nonbreastfed infants at 6 years of age in one study.
+Breastfeeding during carbamazepine monotherapy does not appear to adversely affect infant growth or development, and breastfed infants had slightly higher IQs and enhanced verbal abilities than nonbreastfed infants at 6 years of age in one study.
 Combination therapy with sedating anticonvulsants or psychotropics may result in infant sedation or withdrawal reactions.

 Effects on Lactation and Breastmilk